-3. Mr L has complained that HSC has not granted him Mental Health Officer (MHO) status for the period 1986 to present.
+3. Mr L is unhappy because HSC has refused to grant him Mental Health Officer (MHO) status for the period of 1989 to present.
 The effect of this is that he has not accrued sufficient pensionable service in order to retire early without a reduction to his pension benefits.